317 – Web Presence/Social Media

 This policy is meant to direct and define the use of digital media in the advancement of HCSO goals.
 Digital media provides a new and potentially valuable means of assisting the HCSO and its personnel in community outreach, problem solving, investigation, crime prevention, and related objectives.
 This policy identifies potential uses that may be explored or expanded upon as deemed lawful and reasonable by administrative and supervisory personnel.
 As such, this policy provides information of a precautionary nature and prohibitions on the use of digital media by HCSO personnel.
 This policy is meant to provide guidance to HCSO personnel to ensure that digital media resources are being utilized in a lawful and appropriate manner that upholds the HCSO’s mission in addition to federal, state, and local laws.

-All personnel, both sworn and civilian, shall be held accountable for their utterances, writings, conduct, and visual representations, including electronic and web-based communications.
+All personnel, both sworn and professional, shall be held accountable for their utterances, writings, conduct, and visual representations, including electronic and web-based communications.
 Such communications, when they can be identified with a HCSO employee, must never conflict with our core values, our mission, or our law enforcement code of ethics.

 The HCSO reserves and intends to exercise the right to review, audit, intercept, access, and disclose all messages created, received, or sent on a HCSO Information Technology resource.
 See HCSO Department Policy #309 – Electronic Media Technology Usage, subsection I (D).
 No HCSO employee has a right to privacy in information created, received, or sent on a HCSO Information Technology resource.